 What Are Viruses: Everything you Need to Know

-Stirred by the media, this virus and the related pandemic has caused worldwide concern, with all types of hoarding recently, as well as world governments taking proper precautions to slow the deadly disease being passed to others.
+Stirred by the media, this virus and the related pandemic have caused worldwide concern.
+Recently, all types of hoarding have occurred, and world governments are taking proper precautions to slow the deadly disease’s spread to others.
 Please refer to the CDC for accurate information on COVID-19 and other viruses.

-Not surprisingly, people are brushing up on everything that they know about viruses and ways to stay out of their path.
+Not surprisingly, people are brushing up on everything they know about viruses and ways to stay out of their path.
 You’re undoubtedly one of them.
-Here’s more about what viruses are, and everything you need to know about them.
+Here’s more about viruses and everything you need to know about them.

 What are viruses?
 Everything you need to know!